abroroo/til/Authentication & Authorization/Session based auth in Express.md

  - Session-based authentication involves the use of server-side sessions to manage user authentication.
  - When a user logs in, the server creates a session for the user and stores session data on the server.
- - The server sends a session ID to the client, typically in the form of a cookie.
+ - In session-based authentication, the session ID can be transmitted to the client in various ways, including cookies, URL parameters, or custom headers.
  - The client includes the session ID in subsequent requests, and the server uses it to look up the corresponding session data and authenticate the user.
  - Sessions are typically stored in memory or a distributed cache like Redis on the server side.